-When it comes to protein content, almonds are considered one of the best sources.
+When it comes to protein based food content, almonds are considered one of the best sources.
 Whether you eat them raw or cooked, they’re going to be a good addition to any meal or snack.

 Determining the right kind of diet for a child is difficult.
 It depends on a multitude of factors.
 For starters, their age is very important when you want to discuss what they’ll be eating.
 A lot of children might have issues with certain kinds of food, which puts some limits on their diet.
 Some children are allergic to specific foodstuffs, while others avoid bitter foods like the plague.
 You must find the right balance to supplement their needs.